Housing Questions - FAQ

 New transfers need to complete the transfer housing contract, within this contract you will submit the $200 deposit.
 New freshman will fill out the freshman housing contract and submit their deposit as well.
 Within this contract students will be able to apply for Living-Learning Communities

 Freshmen/Transfer students were guaranteed housing if contracts and deposits were received before May 1, 2014.

 When do I need to sign up for housing?

 Please review the Room Selection information packet for dates of the room selection process.
 You will not qualify for the room selection process if you do not pay your deposit by the deadline.

 New students must complete their housing contract and deposit information by May 1.

-Freshmen/Transfer are guaranteed housing if contracts are received before May 1, 2014.
+Freshmen/Transfer were guaranteed housing if contracts were received before May 1, 2014.

 Can I have a single room as a freshman or a new student?

 We have a very limited number of single rooms, which are given to students on the basis of seniority.
 This means that, for the most part, graduate students and seniors will occupy our single rooms.
 All single room requests must be made to the Office of Residence Life via e-mail and will not be accepted via online preferences.